 - Class C, consisting of all Danish public companies, private limited liability companies and limited partnerships (with more than 50 employees and total assets of at least DKK 36 million);

 - Class D, which includes all Danish public limited companies.
-The accounting of such companies is the most complex, as it deals with the preparation of balance sheets, reports on the company’s management, profit and loss accounts and financial flows, as well as any statements on changes in equity and complementary information.
+The bookkeeping of such companies is the most complex, as it deals with the preparation of balance sheets, reports on the company’s management, profit and loss accounts and financial flows, as well as any statements on changes in equity and complementary information.

 All financial reporting requirements for Danish companies are set out in European Union regulations and directives and then transposed into Danish law, as in the case of the EU Accounting Directive 2015, which was transposed into the Danish Financial Reporting Act.